What is Trauma?

 EMDR (Eye Movement Desensitisation and Reprocessing)

 EMDR is one of the main approaches I use when considering working with Trauma.
 EMDR is a psychotherapy that enables people to heal from symptoms and emotional distress that are a result of disturbing life events/ trauma.
-It works by the client tracking the therapists hand with their eyes which dual processes information within the brain.
+It works by the client tracking the therapists hand with their eyes, or what we call butterfly hugs where we tap each shoulder with our arms crossed over our chest, which dual processes information within the brain.
 I offer this to both adults and children.
 It replicates the movements from REM sleep which is the body's natural way of processing information.

 I also utilise other approaches that I have discussed in previous sections such as NLP.